 Born in 1452 in Vinci, Italy, Leonardo da Vinci focused on the laws of sciences and nature early in his life.
-This respect and knowledge allowed him to depict these things in his art work.
+This respect and knowledge allowed him to depict these things in his artwork.
 They not only helped inform him as a painter, but also as a sculptor, draftsmen, and an inventor.
-Not only have his works become some of the most well known in the art world, they also served as inspiration to many other artists during his time, and still to this day.
-Further, they made him a prominent figure during the Renaissance period, for his forward thinking, and distinct view on images he created during the period.
+Not only have his works become some of the most well known in the art world, but they also served as inspiration to many other artists during his time, and still to this day.
+Further, they made him a prominent figure during the Renaissance period, for his forward-thinking, and distinct view on images he created during the period.

 At the age of 14 Leonardo da Vinci worked as an apprentice to Verrocchio.
 During this six year period he learned several different techniques and technical skills.
 This included in metal working, working with leather, the arts, carving, sculpting, and of course drawing and painting.
 By the age of 20 he had become a master craftsman of the guild, and had opened his own studio at this young age.
 For a couple years he remained out of the public eye, following the period where he was charged with and acquitted of having committed sodomy.
 Up until about the age of 22, he really did not focus much on his works.

-Between 1505 to 1507 Leonardo da Vinci was commissioned for a private work.
-It was during this period that he not only created his most famous piece of art work, but also possibly one of the most well known, and the most famous pieces of art work which has ever been crafted in the world, The Mona Lisa.
+Between 1505 to 1507 Leonardo da Vinci was commissioned for private work.
+It was during this period that he not only created his most famous piece of artwork, but also possibly one of the most well known, and the most famous pieces of artwork which has ever been crafted in the world, The Mona Lisa.
 There were many theories and stories behind this piece.
-Some included that she had jaundice, many thought it was a piece of a pregnant women, and others claim it is not a woman at all, but a man dressed in drag.
+Some included that she had jaundice, many thought it was a piece of a pregnant woman, and others claim it is not a woman at all, but a man dressed in drag.
 Although no accounts are proven, there are many theories surrounding this piece, and this is what gives it so much allure.

 Most of his ideas were theoretical and very rarely if ever experimental.
 He was also known to have been one of the first to document the human body in the form of a child, as he stayed as close as possible to the actual anatomy, and did not drift away from the sciences in his works.
 One of the last commissioned works that he created during his career was a mechanical lion.
 It could walk, and open its chest, which revealed a bouquet of lilies.
 He died soon after in 1519.